Paralegal Studies Faculty and Staff - Not pictured: Elizabeth McGuan, Sandra Polanco, and Lori Vardas

 She is a retired bankruptcy lawyer.
 At different points in her career, she represented mortgage companies, worked for the Chapter 13 trustee, and represented debtors.

-She is a co-advisor of Paralegal Club, and of Lambda Epsilon Chi (LEX), the national paralegal honor society.
+She is a co-advisor of Paralegal Club and of Lambda Epsilon Chi (LEX), the national paralegal honor society.
+She received the 2010-2011 COD Club Advisor of the Year award.
+She received the 2012-2013 COD Divisional Outstanding Part-time Faculty Award.
 She was honorarily inducted into LEX in 2013.
-She received the 2010-2011 COD Club Advisor of the Year award, and the 2012-2013 COD Divisional Outstanding Part-time Faculty Award.
+She received the 2019 Outstanding Faculty Advisor Award at COD.
+She received the 2019-2020 COD Club Advisor of the Year award.

 Linda has taught at COD since 2009.
 She teaches Advanced Legal Research and Writing, Drafting Legal Documents, and Bankruptcy Law.